WordPress/gutenberg/docs/how-to-guides/thunks.md

 # Thunks in Core-Data

-[Gutenberg 11.6](https://github.com/WordPress/gutenberg/pull/27276) added supports for thunks.
-You can think of thunks as of functions that can be dispatched:
+[Gutenberg 11.6](https://github.com/WordPress/gutenberg/pull/27276) added support for _thunks_.
+You can think of thunks as functions that can be dispatched:

 ```js
 // actions.js